dmcmeekan9/dmcmeekan9/README.md

 - 🌱 I’m currently learning how to work on the mainframe at current place of work, <br>
   as well as further software development in relation to server-side development and WebRTC. <br>
   This involves current course work among side projects. <br>
-- ⚡ Fun fact: I am twenty-two and love sports<br>
+- ⚡ Fun fact: I am twenty-two and love sports.<br>

 <!--img src="https://github.com/pr2tik1/pr2tik1/blob/master/IMAGE-NAME" -->